 The rapidly escalating economic and social crisis has driven immediate action.
 The coronavirus is expected to cost the global economy $4 trillion during 2020.
 By early April, the public and the private sector had quickly mobilized to infuse over $7 trillion into the global economy to mitigate the potential damage and accelerate recovery.

-The cascading impact of climate change follows a similar narrative, as does the costs of mitigating it relative to the damage (not to mention the economic upside).
+The cascading impact of climate change follows a similar narrative, as do the costs of mitigating it relative to the damage (not to mention the economic upside).
 While estimates vary, research shows that investing $1.8 trillion over the next decade to adapt to climate change could produce net benefits of $7 trillion.

 In both the case of the coronavirus and the climate crisis, the costs of mitigation are far lower than the worst outcomes.
 As such, a similar urgency must be applied.
 Businesses now must begin to better apply this thinking in their decision-making processes when evaluating sustainability and resilience-related solutions and actions.